VJ-yadav/sql_dw_project/README.md

 📚 Learning Credits
 This project is developed with guidance from:
-Datasets: Modified samples from Kaggle Retail Dataset

 Architecture: Inspired by Medallion Architecture - Databricks

-Tutorials: Special thanks to [Data with Baraa](https://www.youtube.com/@DataWithBaraa) YouTube channel for:
+Tutorials: Special thanks to [Data with Baraa](https://www.youtube.com/@DataWithBaraa) YouTube channel for Amazing Youtube Videos:
-▶️ Building a Modern Data Warehouse
-▶️ PostgreSQL Optimization Techniques